 Do you know what one of my biggest money leaks has always been?
 Shopping.
 I used to love shopping for new clothes, even though I didn’t really need anything and would rarely wear the clothes I bought.

 Over the years I’ve learned how to make money online through various different streams – blogging and Etsy to name a few.
-By earning money online, I discovered that working from home is something I’m completely comfortable with, and something that can bring incredible financial benefits as well as opportunities for self-expression.
+By earning money online, I discovered that working from home is something I’m completely comfortable with, and something that can bring incredible financial benefits in the long run as well as opportunities for self-expression.

 This is another way to work towards financial minimalism, and one that’s much more sustainable than spending all your money every month on retail therapy.